 The 9.1 Fistweaving Compendium – Playstyle

-The following guide was written by Sweggles from Vesper on Area 52.
+The following guide was written by Sweggles from Midwinter.
 He raids at an incredibly high level, and sets a high standard for all monks that follow.
 This is the Raid edition of the guide.
 It is now updated for 9.1.

 Fistweaving throughout BFA was kind of niche.
 It was incredibly strong in the right hands, but it came with a higher difficulty and the performance gain compared to Upwelling was arguable at best.
 Ignoring a brief 2 week period in Ny’alotha where it took over the universe it just didn’t see the amount of mainstream playtime as it deserved.
 In Shadowlands it’s seen significant mainstream adoption.
 Let’s see what’s changed in 9.1 and how to play the spec.
 In 9.1 the guide has been split into separate pages for Playstyle and Gearing in order to make it easier to find what you’re looking for.
 This is the Playstyle page.
 You can find the Gearing guide here, which goes into detail on trinkets, domination gems, stats, soulbind trees and more.